Frequently asked questions

 Thank you for your feedback.

-Can I sell my current investments?
+Can I sell or cancel my current investments?

 Was this helpful?